Prepare For Your Nursing Future

 - Baystate Medical Center's high quality and nursing care earned the re-designation of Magnet Hospital for Nursing Excellence—one of 170 in the nation and only five in Massachusetts.

 - All three Baystate hospitals are accredited by The Joint Commission.

-Our Nurse Residency Program has been developed in collaboration with the University HealthSystem Consortium and American Association of Colleges of Nursing.
+Our Nurse Residency Program has been developed in collaboration with Vizient (formerly University HealthSystem Consortium) and the American Association of Colleges of Nursing.